• Skip to primary navigation

 According to an article published in the Advances in Pharmacology co-authored by Dr. Ethan Russo, CBN maintains about ¼ the potency relative to THC (3).

-CBN is best known anecdotally among my Well With Cannabis Community as a solution to manage conditions like insomnia or anxiety due to its calming, relaxing nature.
+CBN is best known anecdotally among my community as a solution to manage conditions like insomnia or anxiety due to its calming, relaxing nature.

 How To Decarb To Get CBN